avito-tech/Mixbox/Docs/Frameworks.md

 # Frameworks

 Mixbox is designed to support multiple kinds of tests.
-Assume that you have an "Application" target and test targets ("White", "Grey", and "Black").
+Assume that you have an "Application" target and test targets ("White", "Gray", and "Black").

 Due to high amount of possible targets there are so many frameworks.

 (note that currently only "Black" is somehow usable)

 The way that frameworks are divided may be changed in future.

+The following picture is quite outdated, but the idea is same:

 ![Dependencies](Images/Dependencies.png)